 In 2019 Amazon rolled out their Frustration Free packaging guidelines.
 This three-tiered approach will help eliminate wasteful packaging and promote the use of recycled materials.
 Companies can comply with the rules or pay a $1.99 per unit fee.
 While the rules may be strict, every shipping company and online marketplace has a specific system customers must follow.

 Take a Breath

 If you made it this far, nice work.
 Coming up with a unique e-commerce strategy may feel like a challenging process, but think of it as an expression of your brand.
-With the right approach and assistance from a professional packaging company, you can impress the customers you already have and attract a whole new audience.
+With the right approach and assistance from a premium packaging company, you can impress the customers you already have and attract a whole new audience.